-"He who works with his hands is a labourer".
-"He who works with his hands and his head is a craftsman".
-"He who works with his hands, head and heart is an artist"- but "He who works with hands, head, heart and feet is a Salesman".
+"He who works with his hands is a labourer" "He who works with his hands and his head is a craftsman".

+"He who works with his hands, head and heart is an artist" - but

+"He who works with hands, head, heart and feet is a Salesman"

-"A Salesman is not born, but made"
+" A Salesman is not born, but made"

-Importance of Salesmanship

-1. Importance to Producers.
+- 4.3 Importance of Salesmanship - 1.
+Importance to Producers.

-For pushing the products into the competitive market To capture new markets To increase the sales volume To bring larger profits to producers To give suggestions, impressions and complaints of the consumers Create extra demand To increase thereby, employment Generate opportunities as well as personal incomes
+For pushing the products into the competitive market.

+To Capture new markets.

+To increase the sales volume

+To bring larger profits to producers

+To give suggestions, impressions and complaints of the consumers.

+Create extra demand.

+To increase thereby, employment.

+Opportunity as well as personal incomes.

-2. Importance to Consumers
+2. Importance to Consumers.

-Salesman educates and guides the consumers.
-He gives them more satisfaction "consumes are right" is the motto in marketing.
-As such the salesman gives more importance to the consumers.
+Salesman educates and guides the consumers, He gives them more satisfaction "consumes are right" is the motto in marketing.
+As such the sales man gives more importance to the consumers.
 He helps the consumers in making the right decision and proper selection of the products which they want to buy.
 Salesmanship increases the rate of turnover.
-And hence, reduces the unsold stock.
+And hence reduces the unsold stock.
 This minimizes the economic stagnation.
 So, the consumers can select the best products according to their requirements, taste and money.

-Qualities of a Good Salesman.

-1. Sound Health.
+- 4.4 Qualities of A Good Salesman. - 1.
+Sound Health.

 A Salesman must have a good posture when he meets the prospective buyers.
 Sound health and good physique are essential for a business salesman.
-The travelling salesman needs good health to travel many places, eating different varieties of food, to face the different kinds of whether conditions.
-Because "health is wealth", a salesman without a sound health fails to carry out his duties.
+The Travelling Salesman needs good health to travel many places, eating different varieties of food, to face the different kinds of whether conditions, because "health is wealth".
+A salesman, without a sound health fails to carry out his duties.
 A sound mind occupies a sound body.